softwareInkhub/EschoolInnovate/README.md

    AWS_ACCESS_KEY_ID=your_access_key_id
    AWS_SECRET_ACCESS_KEY=your_secret_access_key

-   # Required for session security (generate a random string)
+   # Recommended for session security in production (optional in development)
    SESSION_SECRET=random_string_for_session_security

    # Optional: AWS region (defaults to us-east-1 if not specified)